vgalpha/cosmetics-shop-management-system/README.md

 ## Scope for Improvement

-- 🛒 Add an online ordering system to enable customers to place orders directly.
 - 👥 Support for multiple owners with separate accounts.
 - 🔒 Enhance password security by masking password input.
 - 🗂️ Add categories for cosmetic products like facewash, powder, etc.